Gellybean/Mathfinder-Bot/README.md

  ### RPG Scribe
  - Using the exported TXT file.

 **NOTE** — There are specific limitation when parsing different sheets.
 For instance, not all bonus types may be known for a given stat, and cannot be applied accurately, but the totals should remain correct.
 This can affect the proper calculation of stacking bonuses.
 I do my best!
 Also, expect general issues with parsing—Some options I've tested more thoroughly than others.
+Please let me know, and I will fix them.

 ## Q&A